Jobs at the UC Santa Cruz Genomics Institute

 Academic Positions, Including Postdoctoral Scholars and Graduate Students

-The UC Santa Cruz Genomics Institute invites applications from outstanding scientists for the positions of Research Scientist and Assistant Research Scientist within the Computational Genomics Lab (CGL), under the direction of Assistant Professor Benedict Paten.
+The UC Santa Cruz Genomics Institute invites applications from outstanding scientists for the positions of Research Scientist within the Computational Genomics Lab (CGL), under the direction of Assistant Professor Benedict Paten.

 The mission of the Treehouse Childhood Cancer Initiative of the UC Santa Cruz Genomics Institute is to defeat every child’s cancer by harnessing and sharing the world’s genomic data.
 The Treehouse is seeking a postdoc.
 PhDs interested in a postdoc positions focusing on the genomics of pediatric cancer should email a cover letter and CV to David Haussler.